joshinitalics/names/README.md

 ### version two

-working. looks at a hosted lexicon which has words intrinsically tied to the date which it will pull each day.
+working now. looks at a hosted lexicon which has words intrinsically tied to the date which it will pull each day. the words and definitions were all selected by Gemini, so there may be inaccuracies. use the Copy Text button to copy a simple-text version of all three words to the clipboard for easy sharing. if you don't like a word, you can shuffle it to pull a new one. if you don't like all three words, you can shuffle them all. this can just be used as a random word generator at this point. to see the original words of the day, press "today's words" to revert.

 ### verson one